Analyze your third-party dependencies

-Analyzing NuGet packages for portability is very easy.
-Because a NuGet package is itself a set of folders which contain platform-specific assemblies, all you have to do is check to see if there is a folder which contains a .NET Core assembly.
+A NuGet package is itself a set of folders that contain platform-specific assemblies.
+So you need to check if there's a folder that contains a compatible assembly inside the package.

 - Search for the name of the package.

-In either case, you'll need to look for a folder or entry on nuget.org with any of the following names:
+Look for a folder with any of the following names:

 There are also some legacy TFMs used in pre-release versions of .NET Core that may also be compatible: